kgn/Spectttator/README.md

 Change Log
 --------

-* **3.1** - Updating for lion and iOS 5 by using arc and NSJSONSerialization.
-* **3.0** - Renaming SPManager to SPRequest.
+* **0.3.0** - Renaming SPManager to SPRequest.
 SPRequest is no longer a singleton and all it's methods are now simply class methods.
-* **2.1** - Switching to 64bit, this caused no interface changes.
+* **0.2.1** - Switching to 64bit, this caused no interface changes.
-* **2.0** - Overhaul of all the methods by adding runOnMainThread to make it easy to update UI elements inside the block on the main thread.
+* **0.2.0** - Overhaul of all the methods by adding runOnMainThread to make it easy to update UI elements inside the block on the main thread.
-* **1.0** - Initial release with support for the full Dribbble api.
+* **0.1.0** - Initial release with support for the full Dribbble api.

 License
 --------